code-423n4/docs/roles/wardens/submission-policy.md

 - Unless explicitly noted by the affiliated sponsor, **wait until the contest report has been published** before you disclose it publicly.
 - Do not submit a high volume of low-quality reports.

-In the event that you encounter a critical vulnerability that the sponsor project would want to know about, even before the end of the contest, immediately notify the C4 team at submissions@code423n4.com.
+In the event that you encounter a critical vulnerability that the sponsor project would want to know about, even before the end of the contest, immediately notify the sponsor privately.
+The sponsor's point of contact will be listed in their contest channel on the [C4 Discord](https://discord.gg/EY5dvm3evD).

 > Publicly disclosing any information prior to the end of a code competition is grounds for immediate forfeit of award and disqualification from any future C4 events and activities.

 ### Submitting A Report

 C4 accepts vulnerability reports via the contest submission form.

-We do not support PGP-encrypted emails.
-For particularly sensitive information, please place your submission through the [C4 Discord](https://discord.gg/EY5dvm3evD) by DM’ing a C4 Gardener.

 In order to help us triage and prioritize submissions, please ensure that your reports: